MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/index.md

    ![The results of the profile.](../media/evaluate-performance-performance-capture-results.msft.png)

-That's an overwhelming amount of data, but it'll all make more sense shortly.
+These performance results show an overwhelming amount of data, but it will all make more sense shortly.

 <!-- ====================================================================== -->